amitosdev/mysterio/MIGRATION-v3.md

-# Migration Guide: v2.x to v3.0
+# Migration Guide: Mysterio v2.x → v3.x

-This guide will help you migrate from Mysterio v2.x to v3.0.
+This guide will help you migrate from Mysterio v2.x to v3.x.

 ## Overview of Changes